AltschulerWu-Lab/nsp_extension/figure_generation/README.md

 - All the plots are done in the notebook `generate_figures.ipynb`.
   - paths are defined in the `Paths` class in `settings.py`.
 It contains paths to the processed data folder (`data_prefix`), desired output folder (`output_prefix`) and the code folder (`code_path`).
 It is currently set-up so that the current sub-folder structures are kept intact.
   - In the "Golbal variables and parameters" block of the notebook, there are three parameters about output figures:
-    - `is_save`: if `True`, then the graph will be saved to the specified output folder whenever a graph is generated.
+    - `is_save`: if `True`, then when a graph is generated, it will be saved to the specified output folder.
     - `fig_format`: format of the graph to be saved.
 Default is `svg`.
     - `fig_res`: resolution of the graph to be saved.
 Default is 300.
   - Run code blocks to import data, generate graphs and compute statistical significance.